jina-ai/jina/docs/fundamentals/executor/hub/create-hub-executor.md

 ```

 For the basic configuration,
-you will be asked two things: The Executor’s name and where it should be saved.
-A more advanced configuration is optional, but rarely necessary.
+you will be asked for two things: The Executor’s name and where it should be saved.
+A more advanced configuration is optional but rarely necessary.

 After running the command, a project with the following structure will be generated: